Gamal al-Banna: Humanism and social justice

 Al-Banna was committed to the labor and trade-unionist movement for decades.
 He was a labor union official in the textile industry.
 In 1953, he founded The Egyptian Society for the Care of Prisoners and their Families.
 Al-Banna taught at the Cairo Institute of Trade-Union Studies for 30 years (1963–93).
 In 1981, he founded the International Islamic Confederation of Labor in Geneva, Switzerland and became its first president.

 According to al-Banna, Islam is anti-capitalist.
 He was opposed to severe punishment, e.g. the death penalty for apostasy, as well as in his opposition to the discrimination against women or religious minorities such as the Coptic Christians in Egypt.

 Egalitarianism and feminism

 Gamal al-Banna was a strict egalitarian.
 In his view, Islam gives women and men the same rights and duties, and a good Muslim regards all human beings as equal, no matter what their religion is.
-As for the role of women in Islam, al-Banna claimed to see no reason why a Muslim woman could not fill the role of imam (female: imama, i.e. leader) in prayer (salat).
+As for the role of women in Islam, al-Banna saw no reason why a Muslim woman could not fill the role of imam (female: imama, i.e. leader) in prayer (salat).

 He devoted his book The Muslim Woman to this theme.